-Each year, Victoria County United Way is audited by a local, independent accounting firm and has consistently received an unqualified opinion letter.
+Each year, Victoria County United Way is audited by an independent accounting firm and has consistently received an unqualified opinion letter.
 In addition to posting our Form 990 on our Web site for public review, Victoria County United Way is an active member of the Better Business Bureau.

 The United Way system has developed comprehensive requirements for completion of audited financial statements.
 They are intended to create a uniform set of standards for all United Ways to follow in preparing audited financial statements to ensure consistency and transparency on the part of each United Way.
 The requirements are based on current best practices in our industry as well as generally accepted accounting principles and requirements of the Financial Accounting Standards Board.
 The United Way system has also developed requirements for completion of the IRS Form 990 that clarifies various areas of ambiguity and establishes a single United Way standard for the 990 where the IRS allows for several different approaches.

-Be tax-exempt under Section 501(c)(3) of the Internal Revenue Code as well as corresponding provisions of other applicable state, local or foreign laws or regulations.
+Be tax-exempt under Section 501(c)(3) of the Internal Revenue Code as well as corresponding provisions of applicable state and local laws or regulations.
 United Ways must file the IRS Form 990 annually in a timely manner.
-Large United Ways will submit their entire IRS Form 990 to United Way of America annually.

-- Comply with all other applicable legal local, state, and federal operating and reporting requirements (e.g., nondiscrimination, Sarbanes-Oxley Act, USA Patriot Act).
+- Comply with all applicable legal local, state and federal operating and reporting requirements (e.g., nondiscrimination, Sarbanes-Oxley Act).

 - Adhere to a locally developed and adopted statement to ensure volunteers and staff broadly reflect the diversity of the community it serves.
-Represent itself as a United Way in accordance with all United Way of America trademark standards and requirements.
+Represent itself in accordance with United Way of America standards and requirements.

 - Support the United Way system by providing financial support to United Way of America according to the membership investment formula.